Mike Tyson's childhood home

 Roughly 3 miles away.

-The location where mobster Carmine Galante was shot dead
+The location where mobster Carmine Galante was killed

 Roughly 3 miles away.